 I currently serve on the prestigious House Energy and Commerce Committee where I serve as Chairman of the House Energy and Commerce Subcommittee on Commerce, Manufacturing and Trade and sit on the Subcommittees on Health and Oversight and Investigations and the Subcommittee Digital Commerce and Consumer Protection.
 In addition, I am a member of the Rules Committee and the Helsinki Commission.
-In 2009, I founded the Congressional Health Caucus, on which I serve as co-chairman.

 As of the 114th Congress, I am the most senior medical doctor, on both sides of the aisle, serving in the House of Representatives.

 Because of my medical background, I have been a strong advocate for health care legislation aimed at reducing health care costs, improving choices, reforming liability laws to put the needs of patients first, and ensuring there are enough doctors in the public and private sector to care for America’s patients and veterans.
 I have voted to repeal the Affordable Care Act 54 times.
-I have played an important role in bipartisan efforts to ensure the safety of food, drugs, and consumer products, and have introduced legislation to strengthen our ability to stop dangerous goods and products from coming into this country.
+I have played an important role in bipartisan efforts to reform the Food and Drug Administration.

 As a member of Congress representing one of the fastest-growing areas of the country, transportation is also a top priority.
 In 2005, I successfully amended the Highway Bill to include development credits, design-build, and environmental streamlining.
 During my time on Capitol Hill, I have worked to build, maintain, and improve the safety of our roads, bridges, air service, and transit in the North Texas region.